Haut de Cagnes

 The train station Nice Saint Augustin, is close to the tramway stop Grand Arenas, if you prefer to take the train to Cagnes sur Mer, however the bus is easier.
 You can also take a taxi, but it’s wise to check the price before you start the journey and confirm that the driver will take you right into the village and not just the town below.

-For the general taxi central number call +33 (0)4 27 04 27 04.
-However, if you don’t want to take the risk with unpredictable taxi drivers and unpredictable prices, guests have had positive experiences with the English speaking private taxi service Friend in France (+33 (0)699162233), who will collect you from airport arrivals and drop you off at your holiday home.
+You have many taxi options but take care you aren’t over charged.
+If you don’t want to take the risk with unpredictable taxi drivers and unpredictable prices, guests have had positive experiences with the English speaking private taxi service Friend in France (+33 (0)699162233), who will collect you from airport arrivals and drop you off at your holiday home.

-You must book in advance and their approx. rates are :Haut de Cagnes to/from Nice International Airport – up to 4 pax: around 40€, up to 8 pax: 50€. *An extra 20% is added for collections and drop offs between 8pm and 8am.
+You must book in advance and their approx. rates are :Haut de Cagnes to/from Nice International Airport – up to 3 pax: around 40€, up to 8 pax: 50€. *An extra 20% is added for collections and drop offs between 8pm and 8am and Sundays.
 They also set up a selection of interesting tours and day trips on the Cote d’Azur and can be booked when organizing your holiday rental with owners or their representatives.

 UBER also works well – apparently offering a cheap and reliable service.